-- UChicago is a thought leader in mediating on the meaning and purpose of education (particularly higher education and the liberal arts education), and if you are interested in participating in or shaping that conversation, UChicago could be a good fit.
+- UChicago is a thought leader in mediating on the meaning and purpose of education (particularly higher education and liberal arts education), and if you’re interested in participating in or shaping that conversation, the school could be a good fit.

-- The “Where Fun Goes to Die” axiom has some truth to it, but it really should be translated as “If you enjoy learning and/or working hard, U Chicago is the place for you.”
-If you can have fun with academics, UChicago is an above average place.
+- The “Where Fun Goes to Die” axiom has some truth to it, but it really should be translated as “If you enjoy learning and/or working hard, the University of Chicago is the place for you.”
+If you can have fun with academics, it is an above-average place.

-- The learning community at UChicago has an unusual fascination with Durkheim
+- The learning community at the University of Chicago has an unusual fascination with Durkheim.

-- Tangentially, in addition to The Chicago Maroon, UChicago students also publish The South Side Weekly, a community publication that focuses on high quality reporting on the South Side.
-There are very few opportunities at elite US universities to do this kind of community reporting, which has become higher profile in recent months due to a surge of activism in Chicago.
+- The university’s social justice community is heavily involved in the broader life of the South Side of Chicago, most notably displayed recently when they won a battle to create a trauma center at UChicago’s Medical Center.
+Tangentially, in addition to The Chicago Maroon, students also publish The South Side Weekly, a community publication that focuses on high-quality reporting on the South Side.
+There are very few opportunities at elite U.S. universities to do this kind of community reporting, which has become higher profile in recent months due to a surge of activism in Chicago.

-- Theoretical knowledge is prized over practical knowledge, though as with all generalizations about UChicago, this effect has softened somewhat in recent years
+- Theoretical knowledge is prized over practical knowledge, though as with all generalizations, this effect has softened somewhat in recent years.

 - How to Write the Common Application Essays 2017-2018 - March 25, 2017